xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }
 ```

 While the app is loading, the user will see the initial render output.
-Then, when it's loaded and hydrated, your Effect will run and set `didMount` to `true`, triggering a re-render.
+Then, when it's loaded dan hydrated, your Effect will run dan set `didMount` to `true`, triggering a re-render.
 This will switch to the client-only render output.
 Effects don't run on the server, so this is why `didMount` was `false` during the initial server render.

 Use this pattern sparingly.
 Keep in mind that users with a slow connection will see the initial content for quite a bit of time--potentially, many seconds--so you don't want to make jarring changes to your component's appearance.
 In many cases, you can avoid the need for this by conditionally showing different things with CSS.